 Location data

 This section shows where your website visitors are located.
-You can see the list of countries most of your website visitors come from.
+You can see the list of countries majority of your website visitors come from.
 To check the full list of your website visitors’ locations, press “All countries”.

 Traffic sources

 In the traffic sources section, you can check which sources bring more traffic to your website.
-The bar chart shows the percentage of organic and paid search traffic as well as the proportion of visitors who landed on your website by clicking direct or referral links and ad banners or came from social media websites.
+The bar chart shows the percentage of organic and paid search traffic, as well as the proportion of visitors who landed on your website by clicking direct or referral links and ad banners, or came from social media websites.
 To check the details for every traffic source, press “All sources”.

 Search visibility